 Here is a pie chart with chrome extensions per category.
 A huge list, to be honest.
 But a big chunk of them, specifically 24.9% is categorized to improve productivity, while 7.2% is categorized as developer tools.

-If it weren’t for the chrome extensions, you would have to use individual app for all the features that we have pointed out here.
-This is how Chrome extensions helps us out with useful functionalities.
+If it weren’t for the chrome extensions, you would have to use individual apps for all the features that we have pointed out here.
+This is how Chrome extensions help us out with useful functionalities.

 Even when it comes to WordPress, it has some exciting extensions to offer, and that is what we will cover in this article.
 Ready for it?
 Let’s start with the list then!

-13 WordPress Chrome Extension that You Should Have as a Marketer
+13 WordPress Chrome Extensions that You Should Have as a Marketer

 Finally, we are at the point of sharing the selected extensions.
 But you do have the chance to share any extensions that you like in the comment section, and if we think they are a must-have, we will add them to our blog.

 So without wasting any further time, let’s get to the list.

 Yes, we now have a chrome extension for WP Hive, and we have featured this extension on top of our list.
 Before you start raising your eyebrows, hear me out!